bard85/GRBL-Gui/README.md

 # GRBL-Gui

-A simplistic gui for grbl
+A simplistic gui to use with grbl written in Python3